 My name is Carl and I have been tiling professionally for over 20 years in both the USA and England.

-In that time I have sealed my fair share of grout, natural stone, cement tiles and I’ve used some great and some not-so-great grout sealers
+In that time I have sealed my fair share of grout, stone, cement tiles and I’ve used some great and some not-so-great sealants

 Grout Sealers Choice